 7. They Love Carrying Things

-Labradors have a natural instinct to carry objects in their mouths.
-Whether it’s a toy, your slippers, or even an egg (without breaking it), this trait stems from their retrieving background.
+Labradors have a natural instinct to carry objects in their mouths—whether a toy, a slipper, or even an egg without breaking it.
+This gentle “soft mouth” trait comes from their retrieving heritage.

 8. Official and Rare Coat Colors